denizgursoy/gotouch/src/get-started/how-it-works.md

-# How it works
+# How It Works

-1. Asks for user to select a project structure in [properties yaml](/customize/properties-yaml)
+1. Asks the user to select a project structure in [properties yaml](/customize/properties-yaml)
 2. If the selected project's language is go, it will check whether `go` command is installed on the OS
 3. Asks for module name
 4. Asks for a choice of every [question](/customize/question) under the selected project structure in order and saves the choices
-5. Asks for changing the values of the selected project structure if any
+5. Asks for changing the [values](/customize/value) of the selected project structure if any
 6. Add default to [values](/customize/value)
-7. Creates a new directory with module name's last part after last /
+7. Creates a new directory with module name's last part after last `/`
 8. Uncompress/checkout the template project of the selected project structure into the created directory
 9. If the selected project's language is go,updates the module's name in the go.mod with the value user entered, if there is no go.mod file, it creates the go.mod file